info-ucr/MineGrad/README.md

 4. reconstruction.py contains the code for reconstructing fine-tuning sample from the gradients.
 5. Run LORA_Attack.ipynb that will call all the functions in the above files and output recovered texts.
 6. This is a sample code for training on Yahoo Answers dataset.

+## If you find this project useful, please cite
+@article{MineGrad2025,
+    title={Minegrad: Gradient Inversion Attacks on LoRA Fine-Tuning}, journal={Proceedings of the Twenty-Ninth Annual Conference on Artificial Intelligence and Statistics}, author={Sami, Hasin Us and Sen, Swapneel and Guler, Basak}, year={2026}
+}